IbrahiimKhan/23Todo/README.md

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.

-To install the dependencies & start Metro, run the following command from the _root_ of your Sara project dir:
+To install the dependencies & start Metro, run the following command from the _root_ of your project dir:

 ```bash
 yarn